swiss/e-collecting-hackathon-team8/README.md

 - The protocol-based approach enables each actor to define their own rules, facilitating integration with existing IT systems and reducing the costs and complexity of e-collection.
 This is particularly important in the context of various registries used to verify citizens and different parties within the ecosystem.

 #### E-Signature in the street use case
+We model and implement the digitization of the signature collection process, integrating:
+- Digitization of signature collection in the street
+- Real-time verification of electronic signatures by all actors
+- Complementarity with “paper” solutions
+Demonstrate the feasibility of a civic solution built on open, decentralized protocols Highlight tangible benefits compared to paper-based or centralized systems Reveal features exclusive to the digital version — notably, citizen-accessible proof of signature count

 #### Collection process & artifacts.
 The use case is describe in terms that will allow an in depth security analysis.
 These Hackaton notes sketches a notion of a scheme for electronic collection of signatures in supporting a referendum or an initiative.